gilesdring/gilesdring.com/src/blog/2020-07-09_a-change-will-do-you-good.md

 Second run of Sofa To So Far, and this time I was accompanied by Gang of Four.
 More mid-tempo stuff, but with some aggression this time.
-I reckon I need to put together a running punk playlist.
+I reckon I need to put together a running punk playlist.<!-- more -->

 {% include embeds/spotify.html uri=page.spotify_uri %}